Suitable Seating Requirements for California Employees

 Lulls in operation occur when an employee, while still on the job, is not actively engaged in any duties.
 During lulls in operation, employees are generally entitled to an adequate number of suitable seats within reasonable proximity to their work area.29 As such, most employees are entitled to a seat under fourteen categories of occupations and industries stated in the wage orders.

-Exceptions to the requirement of suitable seating during lulls in operation are in agricultural occupations and certain on-site occupations in the construction, drilling, logging and mining industries.30 In those specific occupations and industries, seating in general is dependent on whether the nature of the work permits.31 There are no specific reference or requirement to seating during lulls in operation.32
+Exceptions to the requirement of suitable seating during lulls in operation are in agricultural occupations and certain on-site occupations in the construction, drilling, logging and mining industries.30 In those occupations and industries, seating generally depends on whether the nature of the work permits.31 There is no specific reference or requirement regarding seating during lulls in operation.32

 Seating Required During Breaks